 This will lead to chewing or marking behaviors.
 So if you are looking at an Aussiedoodle, consider your living arrangements first.

 Fenced In Yard

-- Speaking of large spaces, your Aussiedoodle will also need a decently sized yard.
-While some Aussiedoodles do ok without a yard, it does make it more difficult to get exercise.
-A lawn that has a fence large enough can provide your dog with a lot of extra activity.
-Especially when away for long periods at work, a yard that they have access to can help relieve stress.
+A lawn with a large enough fence can provide your dog with a lot of extra activity.
+Especially when away for long periods at work, a yard they have access to can help relieve stress.

 Other Pet Compatibility